 As the recruitment season sneaks in, India’s chilly job market seems to be warming up.
 Campus placements shoot in with its ever-growing pace.

-Any going-to-be-graduated candidate, at this point of time, apart from being excited, also is worried about finding an awesome job that will pay well and where he’ll be satisfied.
-Majority of candidates, on asking which company would they would choose or like to work for, mention the ones among Fortune 500 or the provocative brands we hear and read consistently.
+Any going-to-be-graduated candidate, at this point in time, apart from being excited, also is worried about finding an excellent job that will pay well and where he’ll be satisfied.
+The majority of candidates, on asking which company would they would choose or like to work for, mention the ones among Fortune 500 or the provocative brands we hear and read consistently.

-Well, there could be cool start-ups and organizations with amazing culture too, among the top priority organizations of the students to work for.
-All they need is to invest in an engagement strategy and for that matter, make it an always-on initiative, not just a concealed thought that suffers an early fall.
+Well, there could be exciting start-ups and organizations with a thriving culture, too, among the top priority organizations of the students to work for.
+All they need is to invest in an engagement strategy and, for that matter, make it an always-on initiative, not just a concealed thought that suffers an early fall.

 Thousands of organizations in India today hire more than 1 lakh graduates on campus every year in India.
-On-campus recruitment drives are safer and better chance for candidates to decide for campus placements as opposed to attempting fortunes in off-campus recruitment drives.
-The major plus point being candidates need not travel to any other locations, instead companies approach them, which in turn saves a lot of time, energy and resources and hence is preferred by the students.
+On-campus recruitment drives are a safer and better chance for candidates to decide for campus placements as opposed to attempting fortunes in off-campus recruitment drives.
+The major plus point being candidates need not travel to any other locations; instead, companies approach them, which in turn saves a lot of time, energy, and resources and hence is preferred by the students.

 Here are a few campus hiring strategies that every organization should incorporate if they are serious about recruiting talent from the campus.

 A hiring manager is always in the search for quality employees, which, in turn, could really add value to the organization.
 On a broader side, it may seem as if the hiring need inculcates as and when an employee leaves the firm, or when there is some kind of departmental shifts.